 And you don’t learn like an entrepreneur does.

-I struggle not to see pyramid selling organizations as great for the top… And terrible for the bottom.
+I struggle not to see network marketing schemes as pyramid selling organizations as great for the top… And terrible for the bottom.

 You can still make lots of money, but I believe you still need not only all the skills and dedication, but also an early start in the company.